 “And Hallelujah, Grace like rain falls down on me”

 The first time I heard these lyrics, there was a three-fold reaction, heartbreak, surrender, and belief.
 To be honest, I couldn’t even tell you which one came first.
 It was the moment I become acutely aware of my sinful nature, the Lord’s love, and God’s willingness to show me the grace I did not deserve.
 Somewhere there had to be knowledge of these things when I gave my life to the Lord, but the understanding of these things became so much more clear when I heard this song.
+I have struggled most of my Christian walk to fall in line with the rest of the Body of Christ.
+There was always this thought that I could never be as “good” as them.
+I didn’t realize that I had been trying to live down a reputation that haunted me for years.
+I wanted so badly to be “good” and have a reputation that was fitting of a good Christian woman.
+The thought was, to fit in with them, I had to be like them, and I wasn’t.

 “And Hallelujah, my stains are washed away”

 I thought when I accepted Christ that I wouldn’t struggle with sin anymore.
-I went to church every Sunday; I was serving in ministry and attending bible study weekly.
+I went to church every Sunday; I was serving in ministry and attended bible study weekly.
 I was doing all the things that you do when you are a “good” Christian.
 The problem was I still felt the emptiness of what I thought was an unfulfilled life.
 I thought for sure that something must be wrong with me.
 There were many times I even questioned my salvation.
 The thought was that if I were truly saved, I wouldn’t ache like this, and I would be a good woman who couldn’t be drawn into sin.
 I tried so hard in my own might to be “good”.
 I failed…. often.

 “Amazing Grace, how sweet the sound that saved a wretch like me”